Thanadev/TestKinetix/README.md

 **Getting the keyframes**

-I tried to find a way to get animation curves / keyframes at runtime but after a lot of reasearch, the only answer I found to that is that Unity is not providing any means to do it at runtime, only in Editor using AnimationUtility.
+I tried to find a way to get animation curves / keyframes at runtime but after a lot of research, the only answer I found to that is that Unity is not providing any means to do it at runtime, only in Editor using AnimationUtility.

 So in a production environment, we would have to already have the keyframes serialized to be able to achieve a blending like expected for the legacy animations.